AppSynergy/WebTechCrashCourse/README.md

 - Note the special characters and what they represent (such as this bullet-point list for example, or the bold phrases above).
 - What's the difference between a single `#`, a double `#` and a `#` preceeded by a `\`?
 You can either look it up or work it out logically.
 Or ask, if you're stuck! (that goes for all points)
 - What would the html equivilent of each of these be?
 One example: a `**` in Markdown makes things bold, which is the equivent of the `<strong>` tag.
 - Give up?
 How about using the inspector, or developer's console in your browser?
 You should be able to point at an element or sentence on the page, right click, inspect element, and see the html statements behind it.
 Ask if you're not sure how to get this feature, it's very useful and worth experimenting with.
-I recommend Chrome, followed by Firefox/Safari as the best browsers for development.
+I recommend **Google Chrome/Chromium**, followed by **Firefox/Safari** as the best browsers for development.

 ## Mission \#3 - Software